trollfot/dolmen.breadcrumbs/README.md

 [template](./src/dolmen/breadcrumbs/templates/breadcrumbs.pt)

-Christopher Lozinski Writes about these breadcrumbs: "They are beautifully designed, but not that heavily used, not that many features.
+Christopher Lozinski writes about these breadcrumbs: "They are beautifully designed, whatever changes I needed to make just took a few lines of code. "
-In contast the breadcrums I wrote and have been using have a lot more features, but are less well designed, so I am migrating to dolmen.breadcrumbs and adding features.
-It should be quite easy to do."